Zeke-OS/zeke/doc/README.md

 contribution as well as gives some information about calling conventions and initialization of kernel subsystems.

+**Man pages**

 This directory also contains some auto generated as well as manually written man pages under `man` and `sman` directories.
+To build the man pages, run `make doc-man` in the root directory.
+After that it's possible to read the man pages using `./zman <name>` in this directory.

 List of Abbreviations and Meanings
 ----------------------------------